harzjunior/AirBnB_clone/README.md

 ## 16. Update from dictionary

 The `console.py` interpreter is updated to support updating an instance based on its ID with a dictionary representation using `<class name>.update(<id>, <dictionary representation>)`.
 It handles errors similarly to previous commands.

+Contributors:
+1. Haruna Bah

+In this task, we will work on updating instances using a dictionary with attributes such as 'first_name' and 'age'.
+The provided test `test_console.py` demonstrates this functionality.